Alternativas - Humanz - WebCatalog

 grin.co

-GRIN es el mejor software de marketing de influencers para marcas de comercio electrónico.
-Nuestra plataforma impulsada por IA incluye más de 32 millones de paquetes de influencers, sala de trabajo de campañas, informes y análisis, pago y cumplimiento de productos, biblioteca multimedia de contenido...
+GRIN é o melhor software de marketing influenciador para marcas de comércio eletrônico.
+Nossa plataforma alimentada por IA inclui mais de 32 milhões de influenciadores, sala de trabalho de campanha, relatórios e análises, pagamento e atendimento de produtos, biblioteca completa de mídia de conteúdo ...

 PartnerStack